vaquarkhan/microservices-recipes-a-free-gitbook/chapters/08-monitoring-and-observability.md

 - **Anomaly Detection:** Identify outliers in high-dimensional space
 - **Multimodal Search:** Query across text, images, and audio using unified embeddings

-The architectural question: **Should vector databases be treated as shared infrastructure or as service-specific data stores?** The answer, guided by the Khan Pattern™, depends on semantic cohesion.
+The architectural question: **Should vector databases be treated as shared infrastructure or as service-specific data stores?** The answer, guided by the Adaptive Granularity Strategy, depends on semantic cohesion.

 ### 8.4.1 Vector Database Landscape (2026-2026)